AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

 .. option:: "oiio:ColorSpace" : string

     The name of the color space of the color channels.
-Values incude:
+Values include:

     - `"Linear"` :  Color pixel values are known to be scene-linear and using facility-default color primaries (presumed sRGB/Rec709 color